 There has been long debate within Christianity as to whether or not we should follow the Law.
 Most would agree that we don’t need to follow all of it, but some argue that some of it should be followed.
 Which is it?
 Do we follow all, some, or none?
 If some, which parts?
 Thankfully, scripture actually makes it pretty clear.

 Obeying Parts of the Law

 Very few try to argue that we should follow the entire Law.
-If we did, the ladies would be required to leave town for a week every month and we wouldn’t be allowed to buy clothing with a blend of fabrics.
+If we did, the ladies would be required to leave town for a week every month and we wouldn’t be allowed to buy clothing with a blend of fabrics (Leviticus 15:19-33, 19:19; Deuteronomy 22:11).
 By far the largest camp of Christians fall into a nebulous category of believing that we should keep some parts of the Law.
-The question then becomes: What parts of the Law are Christians supposed to follow?
+The question then becomes: Which parts of the Law are Christians supposed to follow?

 It is often argued that only ceremonial and dietary laws were done away with, but the moral law still applies to Christians.
 The problem with this position though is that the laws are not divided into categories; the Law wasn’t written with separate categories in mind.
-They were not categorized in any way, even by the order they were written.
+They were not categorized in any way anywhere in Scripture, even by the order they were written.
 We as modern readers will sometimes categorize them for organizational or teaching purposes but they were never originally separated that way.

 In the New Testament Paul is faced with a group of Christians who were confused about which parts of the Law they were still supposed to keep.
 They believed that the law of circumcision was still to be followed.